re-tika/typescript-mongo-express-angular-node-seed/README.md

 npm test
 ```

-The backend has a good test coverage for the boilerplate code far using mocha and chai.
+The backend has good test coverage for the boilerplate code using mocha and chai.
 The tests are also written in typescript.

 ## Frontend Setup